bulltechnologies/apple_intelligence_flutter/README.md

 - `code` – machine readable status (`available`, `model_not_ready`, `device_not_eligible`, etc.).
 - `reason` – short explanation suitable for user messaging.
 - `sessionReady` – `true` when an underlying `LanguageModelSession` is already created.
+- `useCase` – the canonical identifier for the active `SystemLanguageModel.UseCase`.

 All failures throw `AppleIntelligenceException`, exposing `code`, `message`, and optional native `details`.
 Generation errors bubble up messages from `FoundationModels` (for example, context window exceeded or guardrail violations).